EBISPOT/OXO/paxo-loader/readme.md

+scripts to generate predicted mappings.
+You can evaluate paxo using a gold standard set of mappings.
+The *standard folder* contains an example of how the gold standard mapppings needs to be formatted.

 ### Prerequisite

 - In order to install dependencies, first ensure that you have Python 2.7 and a corresponding version of pip.